mylescarey2019/Word-Guess-Game/README.md

 This is an HTML, CSS, javascript hang-man style guessing game using the theme of the 44 US presidents.
 The player uses key board to select letters of a hidden name.
 Correct selection reveal the displayed letter in the word.
-Player losses the word if 6 misses are exhausted.
+Player losses the word if 6 misses are exhausted and president name is reveiled in red.
 Instructions and information is displayed in message bar at bottom of page.
 Game session continues through all 44 presidents afterwhich the player is presented with option to play again.

 ## Deployed Page:
 https://mylescarey2019.github.io/Word-Guess-Game/